-InfoMaker uses a collection of five system tables (formerly known as the Powersoft repository) to store extended attribute information (such as display formats, validation rules, and font information) about tables and columns in your database.
+InfoMaker uses a collection of five system tables to store extended attribute information (such as display formats, validation rules, and font information) about tables and columns in your database.
 You can also define extended attributes when you create or modify a table in InfoMaker.